Put-in-Bay News March 2017 Everything You May Have Missed

-Put-in-Bay News March 2017 starts with the retirement of Lodging Owners Bob and Judy Bransome who operated one of the popular Put-in-Bay Hotels establishment for 25 years and have a new condo on the island so they won’t be going far.
+Put-in-Bay News March 2017 starts with the retirement of Lodging Owners Bob and Judy Bransome, who operated one of the popular Put-in-Bay Hotels establishments for 25 years and have a new condo on the island, so that they won’t be going far.
 More on the new owner in next month’s issue.

-Dinner Day- Rob Mohn was the winner of the best appetizer contest at the Browns Backer annual meeting at Tipper’s early in February.
+Dinner Day- Rob Mohn won the best appetizer contest at the Browns Backer annual meeting at Tipper’s early in February.
 He won it with a crab dip.

 In one of the three James Franco films, island entertainer Mike “Mad Dog,” Adams has been fortunate enough to work on as a bit player came out in February.
 Watch for him in John Steinbeck’s “In Dubious Battle.”
 It has a stellar cast, including Robert Duval and Selena Gomez.
 Mike’s daughter, Kristen Adams, is the film’s Production Designer.